advancedt/advancedt.github.io/_pages/about.md

-About
+---
+permalink: /
+title: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

-This is a test for my personal website
+This is a test for my first website